 Get them involved in the process

 They don’t understand the motivation, but that doesn’t mean they can’t be involved in all that goes into the moving.
 Let them research school they will be heading to.
 See interesting places you can visit, such as zoos and events such as carnivals.
+Consider asking your Nashville Movers if they have any recommendations!
 If they are younger, teach them local stories or interesting animals from the place you are about to move to and encourage them to be inquisitive about the whole process.

 The more they ask questions and get a satisfying answer, the less likely are they to be in any kind of doubt or discomfort.
 Moving to Nashville?
 Encourage them to go to the local site and find more information! (or do it with them – depending on age).
 You are in this together, and a truly best way to make moving with kids easy is for kids themselves to help you out!